-Every home or building has its own needs depending on a lot of different factors.
-One of the needs very structure has is a roof.
+Every home or building has its own needs depending on a wide variety of factors.
+Every structure needs a roof.
 Deciding which type of roof to go with can be a little confusing, but each has its own advantages and setbacks that need to be taken into account.
 If you are considering a pitched roof for your home, there are several things to keep in mind before construction begins.
 There are many factors that are in play with pitched roofs, including climate, living conditions, aesthetic needs, and others.
 Use this brief overview to help you figure out what you are getting with a pitched roof.

 Advantages of a Pitched Roof